Ethical AI

 Client responsibilities

-Responsible AI use is shared.
+Responsible ethical AI contract management is shared.

 Provide complete information